 Problems can include common pitfalls of software, such as using

 collection.size = 0 instead of

 collection.empty?, the latter being more efficient and clearer.
-Other problems can be formatting problems, where the agreement is violate on how the code should look, causing readability problems.
+Other problems can be formatting problems, where the agreement on how the code should look is violated, causing readability problems.
 An example of this is the maximum line length.
 Another group of problems can result in increased maintenance difficulty.
 For example, a method/function littered with unused variables, which confuses any (subsequent) developers working on the code.